Ever wanted to play a game of Armada solo? This system can allow you do do that!

 Using the AI Deck:

-When it’s the AI player’s turn, flip cards until you come to a ship number that has not yet activated.
+When it’s the AI player’s turn, first, determine is the AI will Pass or not, (See below), then if you are going to activate a ship, flip cards until you come to a ship number that has not yet activated.
 The chosen ship is now activated.

 Re-Shuffle the deck and pull the top card.
 This is now the card that will apply to the ship’s activation.
 You’ll now set the ship’s Command Dial to the command on the card.
 If you CAN NOT use the command to any benefit, then take a token.
 Examples would be Engineering if you are 100% full, or Concentrate Fire when there is no target to attack.
 Ignore the Defense Token for now.
 Also take note of any Bonus effects in the Bonus category – they will only be active during this ship’s activation.
 AI Ships will attempt to use all tokens they have, every turn – if there is benefit.